ameyk2004/API-Mastery-Python/README.md

 ### Salting

 Salting is a technique used to enhance password security.
 A salt is a random value added to the password before hashing.
 This ensures that even if two users have the same password, their hashed values will be different.
-Salting helps defend against rainbow table attacks, where attackers use precomputed tables of hash values to crack passwords.